Blosxom -- one of the oldest minimalistic static blog engines

 All of these variables you define (unless my'd) are available to your flavour templates, prefixed

-would be referenced in your template in classic
+with the package name; so, $title_and_path would be referenced in your template in classic

-Perl style as $sample::title_and_path
+Perl style as $sample::title_and_path.

 Indeed, one possible use of the plugin architecture is simply to define a set of custom variables